Learning Signals

 - Keep the remote within a few centimeters of the receiver and avoid direct sunlight.

-- If learning fails, exit and re-open the Infrared learning popup to try to reinitialize the RMT RX channel.
+- If learning fails, exit and re-open the Infrared learning popup to try to reinitialize the IR RX channel (uses GPIO interrupts, not RMT).

 CLI Support